glowkeeper/P3D/docs/labs/week1Session12024.md

 #### Integrating a Unity Project with GitHub

-Now, you will create a Unity project and save that project on GitHub.
+Now, you will create a Unity project and save it on GitHub.

-To do so, open Unity Hub, create a new project and choose either the 3D Sample Scene (HDRP) or the 3D Sample Scene (UDRP), which are the High Definition Render Pipeline and the Universal Render Pipeline respectively.
+To do so, open Unity Hub, create a new project, and choose the 3D Sample Scene (HDRP) or the 3D Sample Scene (UDRP), which are the High Definition Render Pipeline and the Universal Render Pipeline, respectively.
 Store the project in a directory in your cloned repository - this could be any directory, but a good choice might be _src/yourProjectName_; you can name the project however you choose, but this project will form the basis of the rest of your work on this module, so choose the name wisely!

 **Before you push your work back up to GitHub**, you should fetch [P3D's _.gitignore_](https://github.com/glowkeeper/P3D/blob/main/src/unity/.gitignore) and put it in _src/yourProjectName_ - this excludes the many files in the Unity project that will never change between machines, so they do not need to go under version control.
 You will know if you've done this correctly because you should only have hundreds of files to push up to GitHub (and not thousands); if that's the case (and only if that's the case), you can [add](https://github.com/git-guides/git-add), [commit](https://github.com/git-guides/git-commit) and [push](https://github.com/git-guides/git-push) the changes in your local repository up to GitHub.